Chapter 1 Week 1

 1.3 Asking a question on the discussion board

 For almost all of the questions you will have throughout this module, you will be asked to post them on the discussion board.
-This is because if you have a question, there is very good odds that others in your class have the same question as well.
-If you ask on the discussion board, we can keep track of all the questions on there, and build a FAQ of sorts.
-Then, if someone else has the same question, they might come to the discussion board, and see that a similar question has already been asked and in fact answered.
+This is because if you have a question, there are very good odds that others in your class also have the same question.
+If you ask on the discussion board, we can keep track of all the questions there and build a FAQ of sorts.
+Then, if someone else has the same question, they might come to the discussion board and see that a similar question has already been asked and, in fact, answered.
 In this case, you get an instant answer to your query!
 Very useful!

-If you feel like you don’t have any questions, we still encourage you to check the discussion board occasionally, to see what others are asking.
+If you feel like you don’t have any questions, we still encourage you to check the discussion board occasionally to see what others are asking.
 Maybe there is some interesting discussion you hadn’t thought of.
 Maybe someone asked a question that you know the answer to.
-In such a case, feel free to answer - don’t worry, we are monitoring the board, so if your answer isn’t quite right we can follow up.
-So there is no risk, only reward of having helped your colleagues :)
+In such a case, feel free to answer - don’t worry; we are monitoring the discussion board, so if your answer isn’t quite right, we can follow up.
+So there is no risk, only the reward of having helped your colleagues :)

 1.3.1 Activity 1: Posting on the discussion board